RAG

 • Using one fixed window for every corpus.
 API docs, policies, transcripts, and tickets need different forward and backward context.

 • Increasing window size without measuring cost.
-Larger windows can raise token spend and distract the generator without improving attribution.
+Larger windows raise token spend and distract the generator without improving precision.

 • Scoring only the final answer.
-A grounded answer can still rely on the wrong retrieved window if attribution is missing.
+A grounded answer can still rely on the wrong retrieved window if precision is missing.

 • Dropping sentence IDs during preprocessing.
 Without stable IDs, teams cannot debug regressions by parser version, source file, or policy section.